fgibnob/BlueCoat_WebSense/README.md

 - Python 3

 ### Todo
-- [ ] accept url or ip as positional argument
+- [ ] accept url or ip as positional argument.
-- [ ] add support for local pickle database
+- [ ] add support for local pickle database.
+- [ ] add function to leverage K9 API to allow unlimited lookups.